Clinical

 - Binocular vision – Children with higher accommodative convergence (AC/A) ratios, typically seen with esophoria, have an increased risk of myopia development within one year of over 20 times.4 Accommodative lag may also be a risk factor but there is conjecture.5 Intermittent exotropia has also been associated with onset of myopia.6

-- Current refraction – the most significant risk factor of this lot for future myopia is if a child exhibits 0.50D or less of manifest hyperopia at age 6-7.
-This risk is independent of family history and visual environment.
+- Current refraction (also known as ‘hyperopic reserve’) – the most significant risk factor of this lot for future myopia is if a child exhibits less than 0.75D of manifest hyperopia at age 6-7.
+This risk is independent of family history and visual environment, and was determined from the multi-ethnic CLEERE study in the USA.7 The hyperopic reserve is likely higher for Asian children (~+1.50D), which may or may not vary with age - read more in our article What is the 'hyperopic reserve' in pre-myopia?

 In addition to this, the fastest rate of refractive change in myopic children occurs in the year prior to onset,8 so the child who is less hyperopic than age normal should be closely monitored, especially if concurrent risk factors are evident.

-If your school aged, presumed emmetrope loses 0.50D or more of age-normal hyperopia in a year, you may be looking at a future myope.
+If your school aged, presumed emmetropic patient loses 0.50D or more of age-normal hyperopia in a year, you may be looking at a future myope.

 Explaining pre-myopia to parents